msveshnikov/jira-clone-autocode/README.md

 # TODO

 -   backlog should have sprints containers for tasks, and allow reaarange task vertically dragging to any sprint or (below) just backlog (task without sprint)
+-   implement GET `/projects/${projectId}/tasks/search?q=text`